Eggshells (film): Cast

+Production

+Hooper reflected on the film later when recounting his first efforts as a filmmaker: "It's a real movie about 1969.
+It's kind of vérité but with a little push.
+Like a script on a napkin, improvisation mixed with magic.
+It was about the beginning of the end of the subculture.
+Most of it takes place in a commune house.
+But what they didn't know is that in the basement is a crypto-embryonic-hyper-electric presence that managed to influence the house and the people in it.
+The influences in my life were all kind of politically, socially implanted."

 Reception

 In 2017, Zane Gordon-Bouzard of Birth.Movies.Death stated that the film "lay[s] out its rambling vision of hippie life in Austin, Texas in a series of acid-splashed reveries".
 Gordon-Bouzard also noted that the film displayed many of the themes and motifs that would become a staple in director Hooper's later films.
 Louis Black from The Austin Chronicle gave the film a positive review, stating that the film very much emulated the works of Jean-Luc Godard.
 Black also praised the film for its capturing of 1960s Austin attitudes and lifestyles, as well as the psychedelic visuals and Hooper's direction.